voice-assistant-research/voice-assistant/README.md

 ## Introduction

-In this work, we mainly investigate the following three research questions (RQs):

-* RQ1: What is the overall quality of privacy policies provided by voice-app developers in different VA platforms?
-Do they provide informative and meaningful privacy policies as required by VA platforms?

-* RQ2: For a seemingly well-written privacy policy that contains vital information regarding the service provided to users, can we trust it or not?
-Can we detect inconsistent privacy policies of voice-apps?

-* RQ3: What are VA users’ perspectives on privacy policies of voice-apps?
-What is possibly a better usability choice for VA users to make informed privacy decisions?

 We conduct the first empirical analysis to measure the effectiveness of privacy policies provided by voice-app developers on both Amazon Alexa and Google Assistant platforms.The major contributions and findings are:

-* We analyze 64,720 Amazon Alexa skills and 2,201 Google Assistant actions.
+* We analyze 64,720 Amazon Alexa skills and 2,201 Google Assistant actions about privacy policy.

 * For the 17,952 skills and 1,967 actions that have a privacy policy, we find there are many voice-apps in app stores with incorrect privacy policy URLs or broken links.
 Google and Amazon even have official voice-apps violating their own requirements regarding the privacy policy.